 How Fast Can a Goldendoodle Run?
 Comparison Table & FAQs

-When it comes to speed and agility, these are one of the top breeds in the game.
+When it comes to speed and agility, Goldendoodles are incredibly fast runners.
 Thanks to their parent genes, they are capable of comfortably running at speeds of 30 to 35 miles per hour.

 How Fast Are Goldendoodles?

 A healthy Poodle can easily run up to 30 miles per hour.
 The Golden Retriever, on the other hand, is faster.
 If the conditions are right, they can get to a top speed of 35 miles an hour.
-It’s true that their speeds do vary, but the difference isn’t as pronounced as you’d expect while comparing different breeds.
+Their speeds vary, but the difference isn’t as pronounced as you’d expect when comparing different breeds.

-Logic dictates that a Goldendoodle that comes with a higher percentage of a Retriever’s genes will likely be faster than one which has a lower percentage.
+Logic dictates that a Goldendoodle that comes with a higher percentage of a Retriever’s genes will likely be faster than one that has a lower percentage.

 Speed Comparison Table